vlikin/beatmycode/js/angularjs/angulartutorial/README.txt

  * $digest sets all watchers.
  * $apply attaches the function to the exact scope.
 It is also wrapped into try/catched.
 It is also updated after every $digest.
+ * $http - the service looks like jQueyr.ajax
+ * $resourse - It is reuseable $http object tunned for an end point.